ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

 Internet-Draft       DNS Referral Glue Requirements         January 2022

-3.1.
-In-Domain Referral Glue

-   This document clarifies that when a name server generates a referral response over UDP transport, it MUST include all available in-domain glue records in the additional section, or MUST set TC=1.
-When a name server generates a referral response over TCP transport, it MUST include all available in-domain glue records.

 3.2.
 Sibling Referral Glue

    This document clarifies that when a name server generates a referral response, it SHOULD include all available glue records in the additional section.
-If after adding all in-domain glue records, not all sibling glue records fit in a response over UDP transport, the name server is NOT REQUIRED to set TC=1.
+If after adding all in-domain glue records, not all sibling glue records fit due to size message constraints, the name server is NOT REQUIRED to set TC=1.

    Note that users may experience resolution failures for domains with